SUPLA/supla-arduino/readme.md

 ### Exmaples

-Each example can run on Arduino Mega, ESP8266, or ESP32 board.
+Each example can run on Arduino Mega, ESP8266, or ESP32 board - unless mentioned otherwise in comments.
 Please read comments in example files and uncomment proper library for your network interface.

-SuplaSomfy, Supla_RollerShutter_FRAM - those examples are not updated yet.
+SuplaSomfy - this example is not updated yet.

 ### Folder structure